Ingram has 40 points, Pelicans beat Trail Blazers 121-110 - KTVZ

 AP Sports Writer

-McCollum added 24 points to help the Pelicans snap a four-game losing streak.
+McCollum finished with 24 points to help the Pelicans snap a four-game losing streak while Lillard scored 41 points for the Blazers.

+“It’s cool to compete against your peers and your friends and the people that you respect and have worked with,” McCollum said.
+“That’s what the game is about.
+It’s about respecting the game, playing hard and giving all you got.”

 Portland had a 91-90 edge heading into the final quarter.
 But Ingram had back-to-back jumpers that gave New Orleans a 108-99 lead midway through the period.
 Naji Marshall added a layup to extend the lead as Portland went cold from the field.